Start or boost your marketing career with a Masters of Marketing or Masters in Digital Marketing online.

 Here are examples of course admission requirements.
 Enquire for further details.

 Recognition of prior learning is provided.
 Prior learning, mainly in the form of a business degree or marketing graduate certificate, allows you to earn the master's degree by completing 12 subjects instead of 16.
-Advanced standing also applies to applicants with a Graduate Diploma in Marketing.
+Advanced standing also applies to applicants with a relevant graduate diploma.

-For the 12-subject Master of Marketing online, you need an Australian bachelor degree or equivalent in a business or related discipline OR the RMIT Graduate Certificate in Marketing.
+For the 12-subject program, you need an Australian bachelor degree or equivalent in a business or related discipline OR the RMIT Graduate Certificate in Marketing.

-For the 16-subject Master of Marketing online, the entry requirement is an Australian bachelor degree (or equivalent or higher qualification) in any discipline.
+For the 16-subject program, the entry requirement is an Australian bachelor degree (or equivalent or higher qualification) in any discipline.

-For those without a degree, extensive professional experience (5+ years) may provide an alternative pathway via the RMIT Graduate Certificate in Marketing.
+For those without a degree, extensive professional experience (5+ years) may provide an alternative pathway via the RMIT Graduate Certificate.

 English language proficiency requirements apply to applicants from a non English speaking background.
 Fully online courses are unsuitable for international students in Australia on a student visa.